Trump Sort of Goes to Bat for John Kelly After Negative Report

 Post reporters defending their story, which was based on interviews with 16 (yes, 16) sources.

-On Meet the Press Sunday morning, Trump trade adviser Peter Navarro went farther than his boss in defending Kelly, claiming that the Chief of Staff still “has the confidence” of the president.
+On Meet the Press Sunday morning, Trump trade adviser Peter Navarro went farther than his boss in defending Kelly, claiming that the chief of staff still “has the confidence” of the president.

 “You read stuff in the Washington Post, frankly that’s fake news most of the time,” Navarro said, to Chuck Todd’s consternation.

-(Why Navarro has the authority or knowledge to comment on personnel matters is a mystery; it’s the same kind of Trump White House role-scrambling that led Treasury Secretary Stephen Mnuchin to weigh in on neo-Nazis.)
+(Why Navarro has the authority or knowledge to comment on personnel matters is a mystery.
+It’s the same kind of Trump White House role-scrambling that led Treasury Secretary Stephen Mnuchin to weigh in on neo-Nazis.)

-Trump’s non-endorsement endorsement signifies very little about Kelly’s future, given that the president has pulled similar trick with multiple now-former staffers.
-For example, he denied that National Security Adviser H.R.
+Trump’s nonendorsement endorsement signifies very little about Kelly’s future, given that the president has pulled similar tricks with multiple now-former staffers.
+For example, he denied that National Security adviser H.R.
 McMaster was in danger of losing his job and even told him he was doing a “great job” three weeks before getting rid of him.

 The president is even more enthusiastic about another embattled official: Scott Pruitt.
 On Saturday night, Trump tweeted his enthusiasm for the EPA Administrator, who is facing multiple ethics-related scandals.